bgplab/bgplab/policy/1-weights/index.md

 ## Reference Information

-The following information might help you if you're not using _netlab_ to build the lab:
+This lab uses a subset of the [4-router lab topology](../external/4-router.md).
+The following information might help you if you plan to build custom lab infrastructure:

+### Device Requirements {#req}

+* Customer router: use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support).
+* External routers need support for [default route origination](https://netlab.tools/plugins/bgp.session/#platform-support).
+If you want to use an unsupported device as an external router, remove the **bgp.originate** attribute from the lab topology.
+* Git repository contains external router initial device configurations for Cumulus Linux.

 ### Lab Wiring

-This lab uses a subset of the [4-router lab topology](../external/4-router.md):

 | Origin Device | Origin Port | Destination Device | Destination Port |
 |---------------|-------------|--------------------|------------------|